-Bookmark this homemade whipped cream recipe: in just 5 minutes you’ve got sweetened whipped cream that tastes infinitely better than Cool Whip!
+Bookmark this homemade whipped cream recipe: in just 5 minutes you’ve got sweetened whipped cream that tastes infinitely better than store bought stuff!

 If you’re learning how to make whipped cream for the first time, don’t stress.
 It takes a little patience, but the final product is unlike anything you’ll get at the grocery store.
 Move over, Cool Whip!
 Alex and I have used this homemade whipped cream recipe for 10 years.
 So, it’s our tried and true whipped cream recipe for topping desserts.
 It’s perfect on top of strawberry shortcake, or top make a tall glass of berries and cream.